 Juliana Chan received a Ph.D. in Biology from MIT, USA and a M.A., B.A.
 (First Class Hons.) in Natural Sciences from Cambridge University, UK.
-Juliana is a recipient of the 2011 L’Oréal-UNESCO For Women in Science National Fellowships and the 2013 Singapore Youth Award.
-In 2014, she was named by MIT Technology Review as one of the 10 Innovators Under 35 for Southeast Asia, Australia and New Zealand.
-She is a Nanyang Assistant Professor at Singapore's Nanyang Technological University and Lee Kong Chian School of Medicine.
+Juliana is a 2011 L’Oréal-UNESCO For Women in Science fellow.
+She received the 2013 Singapore Youth Award and in 2014, she was named as one of MIT Technology Review's 10 Innovators Under 35 (Asia).
+She is a Nanyang Assistant Professor at Singapore's Nanyang Technological University and a Young Global Leader of the World Economic Forum.